bhits/consent2share/README.md

 ## Architecture

-Consent2Share employs a [Microservices Architecture](http://martinfowler.com/articles/microservices.html) which makes it highly scalable and resilient.
-Majority of C2S microservices are implemented as [Spring Boot](http://projects.spring.io/spring-boot/) applications and utilize several [Spring Cloud](http://projects.spring.io/spring-cloud/) projects including [Spring Cloud Netflix](http://cloud.spring.io/spring-cloud-netflix/) and [Spring Cloud Security](http://cloud.spring.io/spring-cloud-security/).
+C2S employs a [Microservices Architecture](http://martinfowler.com/articles/microservices.html) which makes it highly scalable and resilient.
+The majority of C2S microservices are implemented as [Spring Boot](http://projects.spring.io/spring-boot/) applications and utilize several [Spring Cloud](http://projects.spring.io/spring-cloud/) projects including [Spring Cloud Netflix](http://cloud.spring.io/spring-cloud-netflix/) and [Spring Cloud Security](http://cloud.spring.io/spring-cloud-security/).

-*C2S Technical Blueprint* can be used as a good reference that shows the big picture of C2S architecture, the technical components, and the high level interaction between them.
+The *C2S Technical Blueprint* can be used as a good reference that shows the big picture of C2S architecture, the technical components, and the high level interaction among  them.
 Please see the documents in the [release page](../../releases) for the applicable version of *C2S Technical Blueprint* document.

 The C2S components can be grouped as the following:

 ### User Interfaces

-C2S currently offers 2 User Interfaces: Patient Portal UI and Admin Portal UI.
+C2S currently offers two User Interfaces: Patient Portal UI and Admin Portal UI.

 #### Patient Portal UI

-The Patient Portal UI (patient-portal-ui) is a patient user interface component of Consent2share (C2S) used by the patient to manage his or her health information and consent.
-The patients can use this application to register, log in, visit their home page, review their health records, conduct consent management activities, and view prior consent decisions.
+The Patient Portal UI (patient-portal-ui) is a patient user interface component of C2S used by the patient to manage his or her health information and consent.
+Patients can use this application to register, log in, visit their home page, review their health records, conduct consent management activities, and view prior consent decisions they have made.

 Source Code Repository: [https://github.com/bhits/patient-portal-ui](https://github.com/bhits/patient-portal-ui)

 #### Admin Portal UI

-The Admin Portal UI (admin-portal-ui) is an administrative user interface component of the Consent2Share (C2S) used to create and manage patient accounts.
+The Admin Portal UI (admin-portal-ui) is an administrative user interface component of C2S used to create and manage patient accounts.
 Administrative staff can use this to log in, visit their home page, create patient accounts, and manage patient information.

 Source Code Repository: [https://github.com/bhits/admin-portal-ui](https://github.com/bhits/admin-portal-ui)